hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

 The data type of a tensor is specified using the ``dtype`` attribute or argument, and PyTorch supports a wide range of data types for different use cases.

-The single data types of `torch.Tensor <https://pytorch.org/docs/stable/tensors.html>`_
+The following table lists `torch.Tensor <https://pytorch.org/docs/stable/tensors.html>`_'s single data types:

 .. list-table::
     :header-rows: 1